-With a Day Pass, you can step on one of our buses as many times as you want over a 24-hour period.
+With a Day Pass, you can ride our buses as many times as you want over a 24-hour period.
 Just swipe your pass through the card reader and then chill on board.
 Don't worry if you don't have one before boarding, you can buy a Day Pass from the bus operator.
-But do it before you insert money or use your Stored Value Card.
+But be sure to let the operator know you want the Day Pass before you insert money or use your Stored Value Card.
 Otherwise, you may lose your money.

 More Day Pass details

 - With our High-Frequency Network, buying a Day Pass is your best bet.
 A Single Ride Local Pass costs $1.25 and will take you where you want to go.
 But if you want to get back, it'll cost another $1.25 for the Single Ride Pass.
 That same $2.50 will buy you a Local Day pass and give you an unlimited number of rides for the next 24 hours.

 - Buying a pass on the bus?
 The pass will print out from the top of the farebox with the date, time you boarded and expiration time.
 You must provide exact change.

 - Passes purchased at retail outlets, the Transit Store or online require you to insert them into the farebox once to validate.

 - All passes issued from fareboxes and ticket vending machines are pre-validated.